MautushiD/MautushiD/README.md

 - 🌱 I’m currently working in The lab of Animal Data Sciences.
 - 💞️ My work on Computer Vision, Data analysis and Machine Learning
 - 📫 How to reach me mautushid@vt.edu
-- 😄 Pronouns: MOU - TOO - SHE
+- 😄 Pronouns: MOU - TU - SHE
 - ⚡ Fun fact:
 </p>